 Subsequently Gekhtman and Shapiro, in an elegant reformulation \cite{bib:gs,bib:r}, showed how this further applies to all simple Lie algebras.

 Our re-formulation of FKToda and dFToda in Section \ref{geometry} now makes it natural to extend these considerations of Poisson-Lie structures and integrability to the dFToda setting of Hamiltonian/symplectic maps.
 Notions of total positivity and Lusztig parameters fit naturally into our framework but appear to be little studied.
 Extensions of the above described ideas to the ultra-discrete/box-ball systems also poses some fascinating avenues for study.
 One possible link there is to recent developments concerning crystals for affine Lie algebras (see \cite{bib:scrimshaw} and references therein).
-Links between factorization and crystal bases for quantum groups have been discussed by Lusztig \cite{bib:bfz}; but, relating this to symplectic geometry or Hamiltonian dynamics remains largely unexplored as far as we know.
+Links between factorization and crystal bases for quantum groups were discovered by Lusztig (see \cite{bib:bfz} for an exposition); but, relating this to symplectic geometry or Hamiltonian dynamics remains largely unexplored as far as we know.